fabenp/stress_study/README.md

 **Motivation of this project**

-Aa survey of more than 10 000 people invetigated five main aspects of our lives:
+A survey of more than 10 000 people invetigated five main aspects of our lives:

 1. Healthy body, reflecting your fitness and healthy habits;
 2. Healthy mind, indicating how well you embrace positive emotions;